 Contents

-Placing your body in a safe position and one in which the right muscles can activate is important to generate the best results.
-For these exercises, maintaining a neutral spine and keeping your weight in your heels is key.
+Placing your body in the appropriate and safe position is important to generate the best results.
+Maintaining a neutral spine and keeping your weight in your heels are key for the following hip thrust exercises.

 1. Cable Pull Through